AndresMaganaPerez/Construccion_de_Software/Portfolio_Lab02/doc/html.md

 Our
 [site.webmanifest](https://github.com/h5bp/html5-boilerplate/blob/master/src/site.webmanifest)
-contains a very skeletal "app" definition, just to show the basic usage.
+contains a very skeletal "index" definition, just to show the basic usage.
 You should fill this file out with [more information about your site or application](https://developer.mozilla.org/en-US/docs/Web/Manifest)